 Overexertion and Risks of Heatstroke

-Common heat-related issues include heat exhaustion and heatstroke.
-These conditions can escalate quickly if warning signs like nausea, vomiting, or confusion are ignored.
+Common problems include heat exhaustion and heatstroke.
+These can escalate fast if you ignore early warning signs like nausea, vomiting, or confusion.

 Warning Signs of Overexertion: